Punitive Damages in Maintenance & Cure

 In order to understand whether an employer intentionally neglected to provide maintenance and cure benefits, it is important to understand what constitutes maintenance benefits and what constitutes cure benefits.

-- Maintenance – benefits include providing for the reasonable costs of room and board of the injured seaman while he or she is recovering from the injury.
-Maintenance can include expenses like: rent or mortgage, property taxes, homeowners or renter’s insurance, utilities, and food.
+• Maintenance benefits include providing for the reasonable cost of room and board of the injured seaman while they are recovering from their Maintenance can include expenses such as rent or mortgage, property taxes, homeowners or renter’s insurance, utilities, and food.
 Maintenance is not paid for the time spent at the hospital.

-- Cure – benefits refer to the reasonable and necessary medical expenses, along with the cost of transportation to and from his or her reasonable and necessary medical treatment.
+• Cure benefits refer to the reasonable and necessary medical expenses, along with the cost of transportation to and from reasonable and necessary medical treatment.

 Additional Resources